duneanalytics/docs/docs/query/query-a-query.md

 2. **Saved queries**: Only saved queries can be used with the "Query a Query" feature.
 3. **Archived queries**: Archived queries cannot be queried.
 4. **Dune SQL**: Only queries written in Dune SQL can be queried.
+5. **Mixed cases on parameters:** If you pass parameters when querying a query, the parameter key and its values should be lower case (i.e.: `select "query_123(Key=\'VaLue\')"` will not work).
+6. **List parameters:** the query you're querying cannot have parameters that use list options from the results of a separate query.

 !!!
 Tip
     Querying private queries is a [premium feature](https://dune.com/pricing) only.
 You can't query private queries with a free or plus account.